All you Need to Know About 2024 Personal Tax Filing

 Finger hitting red upload button on key board

 Do not send us sensitive documents or personal information by email.
-It is too easily hacked by fraudsters expert in identity theft.
+Information received this way, is too easily hacked by fraudsters, experts in identity theft.

-If you receive a tax slip after your return has been filed don’t worry.
-Just notify us immediately to avoid penalties and interest.
-We will adjust your return accordingly.
+If you receive a tax slip after your return has been filed, don’t worry.
+Notify us immediately to avoid penalties and interest, and we will adjust your return accordingly.

 Online form